petergtz/pegomock/README.md

 **Important:** `Eq...`, `NotEq...`, `Any...` and `...That` matchers for types used in mock methods, can now be _auto-generated_ while generating the mock.
-The `...That` argument matcher accepts an argument implementing the `pegomock.Matcher` interface and allows you to write and use custom matcher logic without having to create a new argument matcher method for each type you want to match.
+The `...That` argument matcher accepts an argument implementing the `pegomock.ArgumentMatcher` interface and allows you to write and use custom matcher logic without having to create a new argument matcher method for each type you want to match.

 So writing your own argument matchers is not necessary for most use cases.
 See section